 Their designs and passion to keep original elements of old houses is so rare in the renovation game that I can’t help but root for them to succeed.
 I miss the show already!

 One of my favorite shows is definitely Fixer Upper.
 Partly because I’m from Texas, and partly because Joanna and Chip are such a trip to watch.
-They even have a new book out telling all about their story.
+They even have a book, The Magnolia Story, telling all about their story.
 Her designs are almost always stunning, but she does have a real addiction to what she calls “shiplap.”

 The only problem is that rarely is the wood she calls shiplap actually shiplap!
-I’ve noticed more of my clients recently asking about shiplap, if their house has it, or can they incorporate it somehow.
+Not that you can tell on the television screen.
+I’ve noticed my clients recently asking about shiplap, if their house has it, or can they incorporate it somehow.
 And I always have to ask “Do you watch Fixer Upper?”

 If the answer comes back yes (which it usually does) then my next question is usually, “Do you want actual shiplap or do you just want wood paneling?”
 This query often brings a cock of the head and a quizzical look.
 “Aren’t they the same?”